uikit/uikit-site/docs/pages/animation.md

 <img class="uk-animation-kenburns" src="" alt="">
 ```

-By default the animation starts on page load.
+By default, the animation starts on page load.
 In this example we used the [Scrollspy](scrollspy.md) component, to toggle the effect when the image enters the view.

 ```example
 <div class="uk-child-width-1-2@s uk-grid-small" uk-grid>